Built in 1970, by Bludworth Shipyard of Corpus Christi, Texas (hull #71) as the Mister Richard for the Jackson Marine Corporation of Houston, Texas.

 The Jackson Marine Corporation was owned by the Halliburton Corporation of Houston, Texas.
 The company owned a total of ninety vessels.
 Consisting mainly of offshore tugs, and supply vessels.
 With some chemical transport and well stimulation vessels.

-In the fall of 1986, Seahorse Marine Incorporated of Lockport, Louisiana merged into the Zapata Gulf Marine Company adding an additional ninety vessels to the fleet.
+In 1986, Seahorse Marine Incorporated of Lockport, Louisiana merged into the Zapata Gulf Marine Company adding an additional ninety vessels to the fleet.

 In 1992, the tug was acquired by the Allied Transportation Company of Norfolk, Virginia.
 Where she was renamed as the Falcon.

 In 2012, the Allied Transportation Company was acquired the Kirby Corporation of Channelview, Texas.
 Where the tug retained her name.

 In 2014, the tug was acquired by the Dann Marine Towing Company of Chesapeake City, Maryland.
 Where she was renamed as the Carolina Coast.

 Powered by two, twelve cylinder, Alco 251C, turbo diesel engines.
 With Falk 30 MRVC A35-G reduction gears, at a ratio of 6:7:1.
 Turning two, 132(in) by 95(in), fixed pitch, stainless steel, propellers.
 She is a twin screw tug, rated at 4,400 horsepower.